barryclark/jekyll-now/_posts/2016-01-03-Refactoring-ListenableFutures-to-For-Comprehensions.md

 #Method

 The first step of taking advantage of Scala, is of course to use Scala.
 I used IntelliJ's automated refactoring to convert my Java class to Scala.
 This does a reasonable 70% job of conversion, though a little more work is necessary to complete the translation.
-At this point I had basic Scala syntax but not much more benefit - we still have ```ListenableFutures``` and are calling the same transform API, requiring the creation of the same anonymous ```AsyncFunction``` classes.
+At this point I had basic Scala syntax but not much more benefit - we still have ```ListenableFuture``` and are calling the same transform API, requiring the creation of the same anonymous ```AsyncFunction``` classes.

 To leverage Scala syntax we are going to need to use a class Scala can work with better than ```ListenableFuture```.
 The transform operations provided by Guava already seem to match pretty closely to the semantics of map and flatMap, so if we have a class which supplies those, we can use the for-comprehension syntax.
 Ideally we can just convert to using Scala (or Twitter) futures, but our supporting libraries are still returning ```ListenableFuture```.